marcusk639/RecoveryConnect/README.md

 - Moderation tools for user-generated content.
 - Offline support improvements.

-This document provides a detailed snapshot of the Recovery Connect application's features, architecture, and planned development.
+This document provides a detailed snapshot of the Homegroups application's features, architecture, and planned development.